-- o Fire (Evacuation drill)...is practiced monthly, as required by WAC - o Earthquake (Drop, Cover & Hold)...is practiced monthly - o Lockdown (Secure building, stay together)... is practiced monthly
+- Fire (Evacuation drill)...is practiced monthly, as required by WAC - o Earthquake (Drop, Cover & Hold)...is practiced monthly - Lockdown (Secure building, stay together)... is practiced monthly

 Lockdown is most often completed with just staff.
-If children are included, we use these words,

-"Let's practice being together and staying safe.") and parents/guardians are informed prior to the drill and informed of exactly what to expect.
+If children are included, we use these words, We are a lockdown practice go to your safe place. and parents/guardians are informed prior to the drill and informed of exactly what to expect.